Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 Check price on Amazon

 For an absolute beginner who just wants to get going without spending much, the Amazon Basics TPE mat does the job.
-It is roughly 6mm thick, made from TPE rather than PVC (so a bit kinder environmentally), has a textured non-slip surface on both sides and comes with a carry strap.
-At around £20 it is one of the cheapest reputable mats out there, and it is one of the most reviewed yoga mats on Amazon UK, with broadly positive feedback.
+It is 6mm thick, made from TPE rather than PVC (so a bit kinder environmentally), has a non-slip surface and comes with a carry strap.
+It measures 187cm by 61cm, so it is a normal full-size mat rather than a short one, and the TPE has enough spring-back to take the edge off a hard floor under your knees.
+At around £15 it is the cheapest mat in this guide.

 Set your expectations accordingly.
 TPE grip is okay when dry but can get slippery once your hands sweat, and a budget mat like this will not last as long as a premium rubber one.
 As a first mat to learn on, though, it is fine, and you can always upgrade later if you stick with it.